 Realtors offer home buyer rebates to win and retain your business.
 Offering a rebate after closing can be a good way for agents to encourage home shoppers to close with them.
 Home buyer rebates also help agents remain competitive amid the growing number of companies with built-in buyer rebates.
 Additionally, if home buyer demand in their area is waning due to surging mortgage rates and higher borrowing costs, agents may offer a rebate to compete for a dwindling number of home shoppers.

-Daniel Bortz is a real estate agent in Northern Virginia, where he’s been selling homes for almost a decade.
-He’s also covered the housing market as a reporter for The New York Times, The Washington Post, Money Magazine, Consumer Reports, Realtor.com, and other publications.
+This article was written by Daniel Bortz, a seasoned real estate agent in Northern Virginia, with nearly a decade of experience in the industry.
+Besides his real estate endeavors, Daniel has extensively covered the housing market as a journalist for major publications including The New York Times, The Washington Post, Money Magazine, Consumer Reports, and Realtor.com.